How Can an ENT Help My Child’s Recurrent Ear Infections?

 Jun 05, 2019 19:10

 If there’s one truth about children, it’s that they are often prone to illness.
 Whether from an older sibling in school or from their exposure to other children on the playground, children are quite often spiking fevers and complaining about ear infections.
 Many small children will need to visit with their doctor for an ear infection within the first few years of their lives.

 Ear infections can certainly strike any person of any age, but they are seen quite frequently in young children.
 Also referred to as otitis media, an ear infection occurs when bacteria make their way into the middle ear.
 This results in inflammation and infection.
 The bacteria typically enter through the part of the ear known as the Eustachian tube.
 In children this tube is much smaller, which means that it is much more prone to becoming plugged an infected.

+In Singapore, Doctors have built-up clinics just to treat patients having problems with their ear, nose and throat.
+You will see ENT clinic Singapore very accessible in the country these days.
 Visiting an ENT can help in reducing the number of ear infections that your child is struggling with.

 Grommet insertion surgery

 When a child has frequent ear infections, several times a year, they may benefit from the surgical insertion of grommets.
 The grommet is a small plastic tube that is surgically placed into the middle ear by an ENT.